 Invest NI will not sell your personal information.

 Processing Data Outside Europe

 To deliver a service it may be necessary to the transfer data outside the European Economic Area (EEA) to our overseas offices.
 To see the locations of these offices, click on this link: www.investni.com/about-us/where-we-are.html.

-It may also be necessary to transfer data to allow attendance at overseas trade missions in other territories where we do not have an office.
+It may also be necessary to transfer data to allow attendance at overseas trade missions or events in other territories where we do not have an office.

 Linking to other websites